openstack-archive/fuel-plugin-contrail/specs/spec-4.0.1.rst

 'DPDK' role should be present in list of roles.
 There should be a checkbox that enables DPDK in environment.
-Hugepages should have 2 settings: dropdown menu for type and a textfield for ammount.
+Hugepages should have 2 settings: dropdown menu for type and a textfield for amount.
 QEMU and Nova overrides should have checkboxes for toggling this overrides.

 Performance impact